alexboia/WP-Trip-Summary/help/src/en_US/index.md

 By and large, this plug-in manages the following sections:

 - a technical summary - details such as: total distance, total climb, surface/terrain type etc.;
-- the GPX track for the trip, displayed on a map with no additional ceremony besides two marker that pinpoint the start (green marker) and the end (red marker).
+- the GPS track for the trip, displayed on a map with no additional ceremony besides two marker that pinpoint the start (green marker) and the end (red marker).

 ### Supported Trip Types {#dg-trip-types}